zoriya/blog/content/blogs/transcoder/index.md

 ![vlc gif of this command playback]

-The user can't seek past the transcoded end
-If we want to have automatic quality switches, we need a command like this:
+The user can't seek past the transcoded end.
+This naive command also does not support automatic quality switches.
+We would need a command like this for quality switches:

 ```bash